Chapter 3-1. Mechanism of Protease

-Recommended reading : 【Biology】 Chapter 3.
-Cells and Metabolism
+Recommended reading: 【Biology】 Chapter 3.
+Cell and Material Metabolism

 ⑴ Mechanism of Proteases